organiclever/the-organic/apps/sentinel-web/README.md

 5. Build the CSS:
    `npm run build-css`

+6. Set up the database and run migrations:
+   `alembic upgrade head`

 ## Running the Application

 To run the application in development mode with live reloading: